nadiagamel81-dev/Calculater-python-/README.md

 # Calculater-python-
-My first project by python
+My first project by python , it's very simple code and very simple to use